Wei1024/drug-literature-search/README.md

 1. Create an openai api key through their website
 2. In the OpenAI API dashboard, create an Assistant and enable the file search function, then attach a vectorstore to it
-3. Replace the example with actual api key and IDs in the .env file
+3. Replace the example with actual api key and IDs in the .env_example file and remove the _example in the file name

 ### 5. Run the App